behroozbc/hashnode-blog-backup/clfjopxfz004f2cnvheyaevij.md

 Now, `echarts-for-angular` added to your module and you can use its services and directives!

 Let's go inside a component.
 Echarts-for-angular has a directive which need to add on a div element with the name of `echarts`.
-Also, the Echart needs to define an array of your needed components of the Echart components and pass it to the Echart directive which is `extentions` property of the echarts attribute.
+Also, the Echart needs to define an array of your needed components of the Echarts components and pass it to the Echarts directive which is `extentions` property of the echarts attribute.
 In the end, you should define a variable from your chart parameters and configurations.
 For this instance, I draw a pie chart but you can see other chart examples on [the echarts site.](https://echarts.apache.org/examples/en/index.html) I absolutely suggest you check it because it could draw very more complex charts.

 ```xml
 <div echarts [options]="echartsOptions" [extentions]="echartsExtentions">